bennyistanto/hdx-metadata-crawler/docs/03_define_mapping.md

 ## Summary

-Defines the rules that map HDX metadata signals (tags, keywords, organizations) to RDLS risk components (Hazard, Exposure, Vulnerability, Loss).
+Defines the rules that map HDX metadata signals (tags, keywords, organizations) to RDLS risk components (Hazard, Exposure, Vulnerability Proxy, Loss/Impact).
+Also scans the non-OSM corpus to collect tag, organization, and format statistics for calibration.

 **For Decision Makers:**
 > This notebook creates the "translation dictionary" that determines how HDX datasets are classified into RDLS categories.
 It's the core business logic that decides what counts as hazard data vs. exposure data.
+It also produces a review sample CSV for human calibration.

 ---